mhvwerts/ddm-toolkit/README.rst

 Python version requirement and dependencies
 ===========================================
-Python 3.6 or newer is needed to run all of the code: we introduced some static type checking, here and there.
+Python 3.6 or newer is needed to run all of the code.
 We did not test with older versions of Python.

 The aim is to have a monolithic code-base that only depends on Python 3.x, its standard modules, and ``numpy``, ``scipy`` and ``matplotlib``.
 Any other external modules that we use (currently: the brilliant ``tifffile``, the lovely ``tdqm`` and the nice ``python-tabular``) have been directly incorporated ("assimilated") by copying their source code into the ``ddm_toolkit`` code tree.